-Cal NORML Election Guide – Primary Election 2026
+Cal NORML Voter Guide – Primary Election 2026

 A woman waving a "California Republic" flag carries an armful of marijuana plants.
 She is depicted against a yellow sunlit background.
 Text at the bottom reads, "Sow the seeds of Victory!"
 Cal NORML.